SahilBamb/DataScienceProject/ProjectMarkdown.md

 * Our next four outputs would be the digits themselves since our max is 4 for the amount of digits we can identify, and finally our final output is a binary digit or not output for catching true negatives.
 * When compiling our model we used sparse categorical cross entropy for our loss.

-Typical mini-batch sizes are 16, 32, 64, 128, etc. The mini-batch size used here is 64(32 and 128 were tried).
-Each pass allows the model to take one step in the gradient descent or one update.

-The descent may appear noisy but in runs much faster especially when using a big data set.
-Each batch was shuffled to ensure the samples were split randomly.
+* Mini batch sizes used are 64

-For the optimizer, Adaptive Momentum Estimation (Adam) is used in all 3 models.
+* Adaptive Momentum Estimation (Adam) is used in all 3 models.
 Adam is a very effective optimizer which is a combination of both momentum (exponential weighted average) and Root Mean Square (RMS) prop.

-Momentum can reduce the oscillations before convergence by accounting for the gradients from the previous steps.
-The hyper parameters for learning rate (α), momentum (β1) and RMS(β2) are recommended to be used at their default values of 0.001, 0.9 and 0.999.
+* The hyper parameters for learning rate (α), momentum (β1) and RMS(β2) are recommended to be used at their default values of 0.001, 0.9 and 0.999.

-A decreasing learning rate when value loss plateaued was experimented with using SGD optimizer.
-Adam adapted better without any α tuning for the same.
-The weights for each layer were randomly initialized [3][4] by Keras to ensure the weights are not uniform.
-I experimented with using l1 and l2 norm regularizers to avoid the effects of over-fitting in the first few models.

-This was soon replaced by Drop outs after every other layer.
-This method randomly drops hidden units and measures their performance.
-Dropouts make the neurons less sensitive to the activation of specific neurons because that other neuron may shut down any time [3] Early stopping is used if the model loss plateaus for more than 5 epochs.
-This was experimented with validation loss as well.
-Each layer is batch normalization which like normalizing the input, helps the convergence [3][4].
-This is applied before each max. pooling layer.
+* Weights for each layer were randomly generated by Keras
+* Overfitting was accounted for by Dropout Layers which randomly drops hidden units and measures their performance
+* Early stopping was implemented if the loss does not effectively move for more than 5 epochs
+* Each layer has batch normalization to help the converage (applied before each pooling layer)

 ## Experiments